 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.

 a.
-Exempt Assets for a single applicant in Illinois include:
+Exempt Assets in 2023 for a single applicant in Illinois include:

 i. $2,000 or less in cash/non-exempt assets;